webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 #### `setRemoteDescription`

 `setRemoteDescription` is how we inform the local agent about the remote candidates state.
-This is where 'Signaling' is done.
+This is how the act of 'Signaling' is done with the Javascript API.

-When setRemoteDesc
+When `setRemoteDescription` has been called on both sides the WebRTC Agents now have enough info to start communicating P2P!

 #### `addicecandidate`

+`addIceCandidate` allows a WebRTC agent to add more remote ICE Candidates whenever they want.
+This API sends the ICE Candidate right into the ICE subsystem and has no other effect on the greater WebRTC connection.

 #### `ontrack`

+`ontrack` is a callback that is fired when a RTP packet is received from the remote peer.
+The incoming packets would have been declared in the Session Description that was passed to `setRemoteDescription`

+WebRTC uses the SSRC and looks up the associated MediaStream and MediaStreamTrack and fires this callback with these details populated.

 #### `oniceconnectionstatechange`

+`oniceconnectionstatechange` is a callback that is fired that reflects the state of the ICE Agent.
+When you have network connectivity or when you become disconnected this is how you are notified.

 #### `onstatechange`

+`onstatechange` is a combination of ICE and DTLS state.
+You can watch this to be notified when ICE and DTLS has completed successfully.